 Most day tours include lunch, sea kayaking, and snorkeling.
 We booked Samui Island Tour via our hotel, and I can highly recommend them.
-It was a long day; picked up at hotel 7:30 in the morning, and dropped off 5 p.m.
+It was a long day; picked up at the hotel at 7:30 in the morning, and dropped off at 5 p.m.
 Tired but very happy with the trip.

 After some sea kayaking, our first stop was Mae Koh Island where a 150-meter trail takes you up to a platform where you can enjoy the view of the hidden Emerald Lagoon.
 The lagoon is connected to the sea through an underground tunnel.
 Pretty awesome!

 Lunch on the boat; chicken massaman curry, spring rolls, sweet and sour vegetables, and fruits.

 The second and last stop was the park’s largest island, Koh Wua Talab, where a steep climb to the island’s peak offers spectacular views.
 The climb has several viewing platforms on the way up, and the first one gives you a nice view of the beautiful beach with coconut trees lined up.